How to Get to Garibaldi Lake Without a Car From Vancouver, BC

 1. Getting from Vancouver to Whistler Village via Shuttle Buses

-It is usually cheaper to book a round trip ticket compared to a one-way ticket.
+It is cheaper to book a round trip ticket compared to a one-way ticket.
 A round trip ticket between Vancouver and Whistler for one person should total up to around $40–$50, while a one-way trip would cost about $30+.

 A bus ride from Vancouver, BC all the way up to Whistler Village will take approximately 3 hours.
-The bus stop at Whistler Village where the bus service terminates is usually called the Whistler Village Gateway Bus Loop.
+The bus stop at Whistler Village where the bus service terminates is called the Whistler Village Gateway Bus Loop.

 Different shuttle buses offer different pick-up points.
 For example, Skylynx has pickup locations in YVR Vancouver Airport, Pacific Central Station, and also Downtown outside Hyatt Regency Hotel near the Burrard Skytrain Station.